Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: One-loop approximation for the effective two-gluon one-photon vertex in the intermediate field strength regime

 Using the delta functions to perform the integrations over the corresponding momentum components, we get

-To carry out the integrations over de remaining internal momentum components, we now follow the procedure described in Ref.~\cite{Jaber-Urquiza:2023swn}.
+To carry out the integrations over the remaining internal momentum components, we now follow the procedure described in Ref.~\cite{Jaber-Urquiza:2023swn}.
 We first introduce the short-hand notation

 with $s_j$ being the Schwinger proper-time parameters associated to the internal fermion lines.
 The momentum integrations can be computed by standard Gaussian integration.
-After a lengthy but straightforward calculation we get
+After a lengthy but straightforward calculation, where we take the on-shell limit, we get

 where $s=s_1+s_2+s_3$ and the traces over Dirac space corresponding to diagrams ${\mathcal{A}}$ and ${\mathcal{B}}$ of Fig.~\ref{fig:Fusion}, and that depend on the Schwinger parameters as well as on the photon and gluons momenta are given by \begin{widetext}